-How to Know If a Fund Is Tax-Efficient or Not
+How to Know Whether a Fund Is Tax-Efficient or Not

-A more direct way to know if a fund is tax-efficient is to use an online research tool that provides basic tax-efficiency ratings or tax-adjusted returns.
+A more direct way to know whether a fund is tax-efficient is to use an online research tool that provides basic tax-efficiency ratings or tax-adjusted returns.
 You will want to look for tax-adjusted returns that are close to the "pre-tax returns."
 This indicates that the investor's net return has not been eroded by taxes, thus helping to improve long-term performance.

 Example of Tax-Efficient Investing Practices

-Assuming the investor was primarily seeking a long-term growth objective (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.
+Assuming that the investor was primarily seeking long-term growth (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.

 With this strategy, the dividends, interest, and capital gains produced by the inefficient funds—bond, active, and income funds—in the 401(k) will not produce current taxes for the investor.
-The tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate small amounts of current taxes (if any) for the investor.
+The tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate smaller amounts of current taxable income (if any) for the investor.

-Investors are wise to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
-If the investor only has tax-deferred accounts, such as IRAs, 401(k)s, and annuities, there is no concern about tax-efficiency because there are no current taxes owed while holding the funds in one or all of these account types.
-However, if the investor uses taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs in those taxable accounts.
+Am investor would be wise to minimize taxes, which are a drag on the overall returns of a mutual fund portfolio.
+If an investor only has tax-deferred accounts, such as IRAs, 401(k)s, and annuities, there is no concern about tax-efficiency, because there are no current taxes owed while holding the funds in any of these account types.
+However, if an investor uses taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs there.